elin-moco/browser-j5-car/README.md

-# Cordova Johnny Five Demo
+# Cordova Johnny Five RC Car Demo

-This is a cordova demo app that connects Arduino using Johnny Five via BLE.
+This is a Cordova RC Car demo app that connects Arduino Car using Johnny Five via BLE.

 ## Prerequisites